Runtime-Architects/Backend/carbon_agent_evaluator/README.md

-# Hybrid Agent Evaluation System
+# Carbon Agent Evaluation System

 A evaluation framework for testing AI agents that provide carbon emission recommendations based on real EirGrid data.
 The system uses a **hybrid approach** combining rule-based validation with LLM-as-Judge evaluation to ensure accurate, helpful, and well-formatted agent responses.